 The Apollo Group went public in 1994 with the symbol APOL.
 The company had a market capitalization of $5.36 billion and a price-to-earnings ratio of 13.22 in 2011.
 The stock price tumbled after negative news and increased regulation in following years.
 In 2016 the company was acquired by private equity firms led by the Vistria Group of Chicago and the Najafi Group of Phoenix for $1.4B.

 - Phoenix Color - College: University of Phoenix

 - Pima County - College: University of Phoenix

-- Yuma County - Information: University of Phoenix
+- Yuma County - Learning: University of Phoenix

 - Colorado Springs Color - College: University of Phoenix

 - Denver Color - College: University of Phoenix